20 Things You Won't Believe Happened in 1999

 *NSYNC was the opening act for Janet Jackson.

 Today, Justin Timberlake is one of the biggest names in pop music.
 However, back in 1999, he was just one of the five members of *NSYNC, a boy band that was still trying to get its footing.
 Timberlake and co. released their first album in 1997 and didn't catch on quite as quickly at the Backstreet Boys.

 Instead, they rode on the coat tails of Janet Jackson, joining her Velvet Rope Tour from 1998 to 1999 as one of the rotating opening acts.
 "We don't care if we get booed off the stage," member Chris Kirkpatrick told MTV at the time.
 "We're just gonna be like, 'What's up Janet.
 You're welcome.
 They're ready for you.'"
 Booed? *NSYNC?
 Twenty-one years sounds like a lifetime ago!

 A New York City councilperson protested $9.50 movie tickets.

 If you want to head to the movies these days, be prepared to shell out a pretty penny.
-The average movie ticket costs well over $9, and that doesn’t include possible up-charges for 3-D movies, midnight premieres, or extreme-surround sound.
+A trip to the multiplex costs well over $9, with all those up-charges for 3-D movies, midnight premieres, and extreme-surround sound.
 Back in 1999, however, you could usually score a ticket for a Lincoln and some change.

 When Loews Cineplex (now AMC) raised ticket prices in Manhattan to $9.50 that year, a New York City council speaker issued a statement urging the Justice Department to intervene, deeming the increase "mugging of the middle class."
 For comparison, an average Manhattan AMC ticket nowadays costs around $15.